How to Become a Digital Nomad in Chiang Mai

 Challenges

 Being a digital nomad in Chiang Mai does present some challenges.
-But if you could overcome most of the challenges below, you should excel here in the kingdom.
+But if you can overcome most of the challenges below, you should excel here in the kingdom.

 Culture